westerveltco/django-email-relay/README.md

 | Relay Service | Yes ✅     |
 | Django App    | No 🚫      |

-The time in seconds to keep `Messages` in the database before deleting them.
-The default is `None`, which means messages will be kept indefinitely.
+The time in seconds to keep `Messages` in the database before deleting them. `None` means the messages will be kept indefinitely, `0` means no messages will be kept, and any other integer value will be the number of seconds to keep messages.
+The default is `None`.

 ### Relay Service